 We have a \$600.0 million senior credit facility (the "Facility") provided by a syndicate of banks.
-The Facility is composed of a revolving credit line in the amount of \$450.0 million and a \$150.0 million term loan, and the Facility also provides for a \$150.0 million accordion or increase option for the revolving portion of the Facility.
-As of December 31, 2020, the Facility capacity was \$585.0 million as the term loan was paid down by \$15.0 million since the inception of the Facility.
-The Facility also includes a sublimit of up to \$160.0 million issuable in the form of letters of credit.
-The Facility expires in January 2025 and is secured by a first lien on substantially all of our personal property except for assets related to projects subject to surety bonds and assets held by certain unrestricted subsidiaries and our wholly owned captive insurance company and a second lien on our assets related to projects subject to surety bonds.
+The Facility is composed of a revolving credit line in the amount of \$450.0 million and a \$150.0 million term loan, and the Facility provides for a \$150.0 million accordion or increase option for the revolving portion of the Facility.
+As of December 31, 2021, the Facility capacity was \$570.0 million, as the term loan was paid down by \$30.0 million since the inception of the Facility.
+The amended Facility also includes a sublimit of up to \$160.0 million issuable in the form of letters of credit.
+The Facility expires in January 2025 and is secured by a first lien on substantially all of our personal property except for assets related to projects subject to surety bonds and assets held by certain unrestricted subsidiaries and our wholly owned captive insurance company, and a second lien on our assets related to projects subject to surety bonds.
 In 2019, we incurred approximately \$1.4 million in financing and professional costs in connection with an amendment to the Facility, which are being amortized over the remaining term of the Facility.
-Of this amount, \$0.4 million is attributable to the revolving credit line, which combined with the previous unamortized costs of \$1.3 million, is being amortized over the remaining term of the Facility on a straight-line basis as a non-cash charge to interest expense.
+Of this amount, \$0.4 million is attributable to the term loan and is being amortized using the effective interest method.
 For the term loan, we are required to make quarterly payments increasing over time from 1.25% to 3.75% of the original aggregate principal amount of the term loan, with the balance due in January 2025.
-As of December 31, 2020, we had \$135.0 million principal outstanding on the term loan, \$70.0 million of outstanding borrowings, \$49.5 million in letters of credit outstanding and \$330.5 million of credit available.
+As of December 31, 2021, we had \$120.0 million principal outstanding on the term loan, \$220.0 million of outstanding borrowings on the revolving credit facility, \$53.5 million in letters of credit outstanding and \$176.5 million of credit available.

 There are two interest rate options for borrowings under the Facility, the Base Rate Loan option and the Eurodollar Rate Loan option.
 These rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
 Additional margins are then added to these two rates.
-The weighted average interest rate applicable to the borrowings under the revolving credit facility was approximately 1.4% as of December 31, 2020.
-The weighted average interest rate applicable to the term loan was approximately 1.4% as of December 31, 2020.
+The weighted average interest rate applicable to the borrowings under the revolving credit facility was approximately 1.4% as of December 31, 2021.
+The weighted average interest rate applicable to the term loan was approximately 1.4% as of December 31, 2021.